 |LabVIEW 2019 FPGA Module Help|

 You must create a build specification before you can compile the FPGA VI into an FPGA application.
 LabVIEW uses the build options you set to generate the HDL and bitfile from the block diagram.

 Right-click a build specification under an FPGA target in the Project Explorer window and select from the following options.
-The options can vary depending on the hardware target.
+The options available for a build specification vary depending on your specific FPGA target.